famndox/P4-James-Angels/README.md

 # P4-Angels
 <img src="Resources/Images/angels.png" alt="angels" width="666"/>

-<a href='https://www.blackbox.ai/'>Blackbox AI</a>
+<a href='https://link_sample'>Copy Me</a>

 ## Concept
 Consider the irony of using machine learning to interpret humanity’s Mythopoeic Corpus, our many cultural tales, to reimagine a common human story.
-The idea is large, and compiling takes time, so we’ve consolidated a few datasets together
+The idea is large, and compiling takes time, so we’ve consolidated a few datasets together.
+For the scale of this project, we're sampling folktales and brief myths; nothing of a narrative length.
  (found in blah blah blah)
 *  Tiny collection of creation myths
-	1. Courtesy of: <href>Creation Stories from around the World
+	1. Courtesy of: Freely hosted, take a look using a <a href='https://railsback.org/CS/CSIndex.html'>Web View</a> or see the exact <a href='https://superpowerexperts.com/wp-content/uploads/2019/06/Creation-Stories-from-around-the-World.pdf'>PDF Link Used</a>
 	2. Transformation: manual
 	3. Number of Stories: 20
 	4. Char Count: 94504
 	5. Format: .txt and .csv
-	6. Native American, Norse, Japanese, Babylonian, Hebrew, Maori…3.
-Char Count:
+	6. Native American, Norse, Japanese, Babylonian, Hebrew, Maori…
 *  Small collection of Brothers Grimm
 	1. Courtesy of: <a href='https://www.cs.cmu.edu/'>Carnegie Mellon University</a> via <a href='https://hub.packtpub.com/tensorflow-lstm-that-writes-stories-tutorial/'>>packt<hub</a>
 	2. Transformation: see Artifacts for rip and zip scripts